 Did someone say waterfalls?

-Hiking has always been a passion of mine and Lake Superior Provincial Park has no shortage of trails to explore.
-Whether it’s hiking to a scenic lookout or exploring along the mighty Lake Superior coast, there is always something new to see!
+Hiking has always been my passion and Lake Superior Provincial Park has no shortage of trails to explore.
+Whether hiking to a scenic lookout or exploring along the mighty Lake Superior coast, there is always something new to see!
 Luckily I am fortunate enough to live close by in Sault Ste.
 Marie where access to the provincial park is only 1hr 20mins north of the city.
-The close proximity has made it effortless to plan full-day trips in the spring, summer, and fall months.
+The proximity has made it effortless to plan full-day trips in the spring, summer, and fall months.

 On this trip, I decided to venture up north to visit a hiking destination that came highly recommended by several friends and family, the Sand River Trail.
 Located approximately 150 km/93 mi (1 hr 40 mins) north of Sault Ste.
 Marie off Hwy 17, the maintained parking area is well marked on the right side of the highway.